Why Everyone’s Talking About Essent Group Ltd. (ESNT) Today

 Today’s big question for investors is, “what’s going on with Essent Group Ltd. (NYSE:ESNT) stock?
-Its price is nose-diving -3.75 points, trading at $23.08 levels, and is down -14% from its previous close of $26.83.
-The shares seem to have an active trading volume day with a reported 91289 contracts so far this session.
-ESNT shares had a relatively better volume day versus average trading capacity of 867.19 thousand shares, but with a 0 million float and a -28.72% run over a week, it’s definitely worth keeping an eye on.
+Its price is jumping 5.59 points, trading at $30.18 levels, and is up 22.73% from its previous close of $24.59.
+The shares seem to have an active trading volume day with a reported 304643 contracts so far this session.
+ESNT shares had a relatively better volume day versus average trading capacity of 935.38 thousand shares, but with a 0 million float and a 25.84% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for ESNT stock indicates that the average analyst price target is $61.6 per share.
-This means the stock has a potential increase of 166.9% from where the ESNT share price has been trading recently.
+This means the stock has a potential increase of 104.11% from where the ESNT share price has been trading recently.

-During the recent trading session for Essent Group Ltd. (NYSE:ESNT), the company witnessed their stock drop by $-8.79 over a week and tumble down $-22.18 from the price 20 days ago.
+During the recent trading session for Essent Group Ltd. (NYSE:ESNT), the company witnessed their stock rise $0.04 over a week and tumble down $-17.05 from the price 20 days ago.
 When compared to their established 52-week high of $55.84, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 11/29/19.
-The recent low of $17.52 stood for a -58.68% since 03/19/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $17.52 stood for a -45.95% since 03/19/20, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 1.81 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Essent Group Ltd., the two-week RSI stands at 27.67.
-This figure suggests that ESNT stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current ESNT readings is similarly very revealing as it has a stochastic reading of 29.07% at this stage.
+Looking at the current readings for Essent Group Ltd., the two-week RSI stands at 42.95.
+This figure suggests that ESNT stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current ESNT readings is similarly very revealing as it has a stochastic reading of 25.95% at this stage.
 This figure means that ESNT share price today is being overbought.

-Technical chart claims that Essent Group Ltd. (ESNT) would settle between $30.12/share to $33.41/share level.
-However, if the stock price goes below the $23.69 mark, then the market for Essent Group Ltd. becomes much weaker.
-If that happens, the stock price might even plunge as low as $20.55 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -4.51.
+Technical chart claims that Essent Group Ltd. (ESNT) would settle between $27.04/share to $29.49/share level.
+However, if the stock price goes below the $21.51 mark, then the market for Essent Group Ltd. becomes much weaker.
+If that happens, the stock price might even plunge as low as $18.43 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -1.63.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at MKM Partners raised their recommendation on shares of ESNT from Neutral to Buy in their opinion released on March 11.
 JP Morgan analysts bumped their rating on Essent Group Ltd. (NYSE:ESNT) stock from Neutral to Overweight in a separate flash note issued to investors on January 17.
 Analysts at Wells Fargo lowered the stock to a Market Perform call from its previous Outperform recommendation, in a research note that dated back to April 19.

-Moving on, ESNT stock price is currently trading at 4.17X forward 12-month Consensus EPS estimates, and its P/E ratio is 4.7 while for the average stock in the same group, the multiple is 7.1.
-Essent Group Ltd. current P/B ratio of 0.9 means it is trading at a premium against its industry’s 0.9.
+Moving on, ESNT stock price is currently trading at 3.82X forward 12-month Consensus EPS estimates, and its P/E ratio is 4.3 while for the average stock in the same group, the multiple is 7.4.
+Essent Group Ltd. current P/B ratio of 0.8 means it is trading at a discount against its industry’s 0.9.

 Essent Group Ltd. (ESNT)’s current-quarter revenues are projected to climb by nearly 17.5% to hit $231650, based on current consensus estimate.
 The firm’s full-year revenues are expected to expand by over 9.5% from $867570 to a noteworthy $949700.
 At the other end of the current quarter income statement, Essent Group Ltd. is expected to see its adjusted earnings surge by roughly 13.8% to hit $1.48 per share.
 For the fiscal year, ESNT’s earnings are projected to climb by roughly 6.7% to hit $6.04 per share.